 The Malanda Falls are a “must visit” item on your Tablelands’ “to do” list.
 A favourite with birdwatchers and bushwalkers alike.
 They’re ideal for family fun, swimming, and a relaxing barbecue picnic.
 Boasting magnificent milk and cheese industries, you will find something for everyone in this picturesque little country town.

 Situated on the North Johnstone River, the falls cascade over basalt rock formed by an ancient lava flow that spread from the Mount Hypipamee area.
-Sandy beaches at the lower end of the pool make it a great place for children to enjoy a paddle.
+Sandy beaches at the lower end of the pool make it an excellent place for children to enjoy a paddle.

 Malanda Falls Conservation Park preserves surviving vestiges of what was once the region’s dominant rainforest.
 Here you will find two short, guided walks available to visitors.
 Wildlife enthusiasts are sure to spot many unique species.

 Not far from Malanda on the Upper Barron Road is the extinct volcanic crater known as Bromfield Swamp.
 A roost to hundreds of cranes each winter.
-This is a must for birders hoping to see the enchanting dancing displays of the sarus cranes in the early morning or at dusk.
+A must for birders hoping to see the enchanting dancing displays of the sarus cranes in the early morning or at dusk.

 Nerada Tea Plantation and factory is 10 kilometres by road from Malanda.
 It offers presentations about tea-growing and processing, and its products are available at the gift shop or for Devonshire Tea consumption.
 You will often catch a rare glimpse of a Lumholtz Tree Kangaroo here!